DigitalGlobe/gbdxtools/cli/README.rst

 **Development**

 gbdx cli is a Click application.
-Learn more about Click at http://click.pocoo.org/5/ installation is done via the setup.py file in the project's home dir.
+Learn more about Click at http://click.pocoo.org/5/

+Installation is done via the setup.py file in the project's home dir.
 Look for the entry_points clause.